BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 #### Single Points of Compromise (SPOC)

 SPOF and SPOC inevitably lie in balance.
 The more SPOF is reduced, the greater SPOC is increased.
-Since this scenario does its best to minimize, it does have some vulnerability to SPOC, but it has been designed so that two locales must be attacked to provide an attacker with sufficient key material to create a compromise.
+Since this scenario does its best to minimize SPOF, it does have some vulnerability to SPOC, but it has been designed so that two locales must be attacked to provide an attacker with sufficient key material to create a compromise.
 This underlines the importance of separating locales where material is stored.

 See above for how you recover if a particular locale is burgled.
 Meanwhile, here's the flip side: what key material a thief acquires in each situation: